Best Time to Surf in Waikīkī: Hawaii Surf 101

 Winds can be a wildcard during these months.
 You’ll want to surf early mornings before the trades pick up and turn things choppy.

-So, When’s the Best Time for Waikiki Surfing?
+When’s the Best Time for Waikiki Surfing?

 If we’re talking best of the best—like “drop everything and book a flight” kind of good—I’d say June or July, first light, Queen’s or Canoes, waist-high on the sets, no wind, and a board that glides like butter.